Acquired hydrocephalus of newborn

 The cases with combination of AAF05 and Q039 as main dx (# 3) grouped as described in the proposal, i.e. depending on age of the patient into DRG 389A (Q40N) or 001D (A09).

-#2 Updated by Martti Virtanen about 1 month ago
+#2 Updated by Martti Virtanen over 2 years ago

 - File Technical changes case #628.xlsx added